 6. Lean on data to make better decisions

 The wealth of contact and deal information you’re gathering from outbound sourcing and relationship building needs to be measured so you can understand its impact on your business.
 “Data-driven investing” has become a buzzword as platforms like Pitchbook and Crunchbase mature into must-have pieces of the VC tech stack.
-Alongside this, AI and machine learning continue to gain relevance for investment teams across VC and private equity firms and investment banks.
+Alongside this, AI and machine learning continue to gain relevance for investment teams across VC firms, private equity firms, and investment banks.

 Learn more about how investors are leaning on data enrichment to make better decisions faster.